badboygamingph/express-vercel-deployment/backend/README_SUPABASE_SETUP.txt

 6. Test Your Setup:
    - Run `npm start` in this directory for local testing
    - The application should connect to your Supabase database
+   - To specifically test Supabase Storage functionality, run `node test_supabase_storage.js`
+   - This will verify that the 'images' bucket exists and that you can upload/download files

 Example .env configuration:
 SUPABASE_URL=https://nttadnyxpbuwuhgtpvjh.supabase.co